Student Field Experience

 - Each school division has its own background process and requirements for placement, so follow the instructions you receive from the Clinical Practice Specialist carefully.

 - School divisions do not share placement information or background check results.
 If you are placed in two different school divisions, you must complete the placement requirements for each division before beginning your hours.

 - When completing background check paperwork, please include even the most minor infractions that may appear on your record – even if it was many years ago.
 Failure to do so, whether or not such incidents resulted in conviction, may result in the delay or denial of field experience placement.
 Many placement denials are the result of failure to disclose issues that would otherwise not have blocked a student’s placement.

-- When you have completed all of the fingerprinting and background process, you must contact the Clinical Practice Coordinator in order to receive your placement location and contact information.
+- When you have completed all of the fingerprinting and background process, you must contact the Clinical Practice Specialist in order to receive your placement location and contact information.

 - When you receive your placement, please keep in mind: